 The most common method of annexation was a petition describing the area to be annexed, which had to be contiguous to the City.
 The petition had to contain valid signatures of at least 20% of the electors who had voted in the last general election in the area, and include a request that an election be held.
 If the Council approved the election, the county checked the validity of the signatures, and an election was held.
 After the vote, Seattle City Council could accept or reject the annexation, although no vote for annexation was ever refused.

 The text of this exhibit was used, in part, to construct a travelling exhibit on annexations and Seattle's growth in 1907.
-That exhibit was a joint project of HistoryLink, the Mayor's Office of Arts and Cultural Affairs, and the Seattle Municipal Archives, and can be viewed online in PDF format.
+That exhibit was a joint project of HistoryLink, the Mayor's Office of Arts and Cultural Affairs, and the Seattle Municipal Archives.
+For information about all of Seattle's annexations through the years, see our interactive annexation tool.